Lord–bondsman dialectic: Recognition

-Hegel's myth
+Hegel's parable

-In order to explain how this works, Hegel narrates an abstracted, idealized history about how two people meet.
+Hegel narrates an abstracted, idealized history about how two people meet.
 However, Hegel's idea of the development of self-consciousness from consciousness, and its sublation into a higher unity in absolute knowledge, is not the contoured brain of natural science and evolutionary biology, but a phenomenological construct with a history; one that must have passed through a struggle for freedom before realising itself.

 The abstract language used by Hegel never allows one to interpret this story in one way.
-It can be read as self-consciousness coming to itself through a child's or adult's development, or self-consciousness coming to be in the beginning of human history ("hominization") or as that of a society or nation realizing freedom.
+It can be read as self-consciousness coming to itself through a child's or adult's development, or self-consciousness coming to be in the beginning of human history or as that of a society or nation realizing freedom.

 That the lord–bondsman dialectic can be interpreted as an internal process occurring in one person or as an external process between two or more people is a result, in part, of the fact that Hegel asserts an "end to the antithesis of subject and object".
 What occurs in the human mind also occurs outside of it.
 The objective and subjective, according to Hegel, sublate one another until they are unified, and the "story" takes this process through its various "moments" when the lifting up of two contradictory moments results in a higher unity.

 First, the two natural beings meet and find that self-consciousness is embodied in another "independent existence."
 The two beings are aware that each can only be "for itself" (that is, self-conscious) when the ambiguous other is superseded—that is, made to recognize the self's pre-reflective, exclusionary "being-for-self."
 One being will in effect seek to establish a monopoly over self-consciousness or the certainty of oneself as thinking being.
 Hence, the self-consciousness that results from this initial meeting is necessarily incomplete, as each views the other as an "unessential, negatively characterized object" rather than an equivalent subject.
 The two individuals manipulate the other for their own particular ends.
 Narcissistically, they become mesmerized by seeing themselves “reflected” in another and attempt, as they previously had done in controlling their own body, to assert their will.